 In the present study, Alishewanella sp.
 CBL-2 was characterized on the basis of biochemical and 16S rRNA sequencing.
 The bacterium was found to decolorize 83% Sumifex Tourqi blue within a period of 6 days at 37 °C and pH 7.
 The predominant form of the enzyme was found to be extracellular (78%) as compared to intracellular (16%).
-The breakdown of azo bond was confirmed through TLC analysis as new bands and peaks were observed in chromatograms of extracted metabolites of decolorized samples.
+The breakdown of azo bond was confirmed through thin layer chromatography (TLC) analysis as new bands and peaks were observed in chromatograms of extracted metabolites of decolorized samples.
 Growth of beneficial microbial fauna in the presence of bacterial decolorized wastewater indicates that this wastewater is safe for the survival of microorganisms.
 High bioremediation potential makes Alishewanella sp.
 CBL-2 an impending foundation for green chemistry to remove azo dyes from industrial wastewater.

 Among industrial wastewaters, dye wastewater from textile and dyestuff industries is one of the most difficult to treat.
 This is because dyes usually have a synthetic origin and complex aromatic molecular structures which make them more stable and more difficult to biodegrade (Seshadri et al. 1994).
 Azo dyes, which are aromatic compounds with one or more –N = N– groups, constitute the largest class of synthetic dyes used in commercial applications (Zollinger 1991).
 It is reported that there are over 100,000 commercially available dyes with a production of over 7 × 105 metric tons per year (Mishra & Tripathy 1993).